omnitool-ai/omnitool/README.md

 - Keep your JWT secure to prevent unauthorized access to your recipes.
 - Always use a secure connection to interact with the APIs.
 - Regularly rotate your tokens and use a short expiration time to minimize the impact of potential leaks.

+** Getting Results **

+Once a job is finished, you can use the /api/v1/workflow/results?jobId=<jobId> to retrieve the results.

 **Troubleshooting**